top of page

 discovery of the Shou Lao

-A significant discovery was made in 1879 by a team of road workers who were removing a large Banyan tree, approximately half way up the hill from Doctors Gully of a small Asian statuette.
+In 1879 a team of road workers removing a large Banyan tree halfway up the hill from Doctors Gully made a discovery that would raise extraordinary questions about Australia's pre-colonial history.

-This has opened endless theories that connect the Shou Lao with the famous Chinese Admiral Cheng Ho who may have visited Darwin between 1405 and 1433 – either blown off course or taking a two day detour from Timor where it is known they searched for riches, timbers and spices.
+The discovery sparked compelling theories connecting the Shou Lao to the voyages of legendary Chinese Admiral Cheng Ho, who may have visited Darwin's shores between 1405 and 1433 — either blown off course or taking a detour from Timor, where his fleet was known to have searched for riches, timber and spices.

-It seems very likely that the Chinese landed at Doctors Gully as early as the 5th century and were using it as a base to mine gold, silver and tin as far way as Kakadu.
+Evidence suggests Chinese seafarers may have landed at Doctors Gully as early as the 5th century, using it as a base to mine gold, silver and tin as far inland as Kakadu.

-Today this statuette is on display in Sydney’s Powerhouse Museum where it has been since 1950.
+Today the Shou Lao statuette is on permanent display at the Powerhouse Museum in Sydney, where it has been since 1950 — a remarkable relic of Darwin's ancient connection to China.

 History_ShauLaoStatue.jpg